-- Assemble Dish: Return the chicken (and all the chicken juices from the plate) to the skillet.
-Reduce heat to medium-low, and cook for 2 more minutes, or until the chicken breasts are heated through, and the gravy has thickened.
+- Assemble Dish: Return the chicken and its juices to the skillet, and simmer on low for 2 minutes, or until heated and gravy thickens.

 Tips for Success

 - How do I know when my smothered chicken is done cooking?
 Use an instant-read thermometer to test your chicken for doneness, and test it a little bit sooner than you think the chicken is done.
 It’s easy to cook it a little longer if necessary, but once the chicken is overcooked, it will become dry quickly.

 - Dairy-Free: You can make a dairy-free version of this dish by using your favorite non-dairy milk instead of heavy cream.
 Add a cornstarch slurry to thicken as desired.